• Skip to main content

 Mindfulness

-here and now book cover with black child looking at reflection in pool
+Book cover for Here and Now with black child looking at reflection in pool

 I adore this book.
 Reflecting upon the act of reading is a mindfulness exercise and this wonderful book encourages kids to be "in the moment."
 On the first page we see several hands of different skin colors holding the page the reader is holding.
 "Right here, right now, you are reading this book."
 The narrative continues, detailing the beauty of reflecting on the here and now.
 In the end note, the author explains how her meditation practice influenced the writing of the book.